 In December 2019, Facebook stated that Oculus VR data would be used to provide “more relevant content” like ads on Facebook if your Facebook and Oculus accounts were linked.

-Facebook announced its most recent headset, Oculus Quest 2, in September 2020.
+Facebook announced its new headset, Oculus Quest 2, in September 2020.
 However, it also announced that the device requires a Facebook login — without logging in with Facebook, there is no way to use and access the headset.
 All new first-time sign-ins on any Oculus device would require the user to log in with a Facebook account.
-Users who already owned a headset before October 2020 and are using an Oculus account without a linked Facebook account will only be able to do so until February 2023, at which point Facebook says that “full functionality” will require a Facebook login.
-Facebook says it plans to share details about how those account owners will be able to access their purchased content after that date.

 Logging in with Facebook

-As outlined above, all first-time sign-ins on any new Oculus headset now requires logging in with a Facebook account.
+As outlined above, all first-time sign-ins on any new Oculus headset will require a Facebook login until sometime in 2022.
 If you are setting up a headset for the first time, you will have to log in with a valid Facebook account.
-Standalone Oculus accounts are still supported for users who set up a headset before October 2020 and chose not to link their Facebook account, however it is no longer possible to create an Oculus account for your headset.
-Logging in with Facebook is the only option.

 According to the company’s terms and conditions, your Facebook account, which you would use to log into an Oculus device, “must… use the same name that you use in everyday life.”
 You also cannot use Facebook if your account was previously disabled for violations of Facebook terms and policies.